 Appleby is a firm which provides offshore legal, fiduciary and administration services from offices in locations worldwide including Bermuda, the British Virgin Islands, the Cayman Islands, Hong Kong, Shanghai, the Isle of Man, Jersey, Guernsey, Mauritius and the Seychelles.
-The site has a wide range of publications in various categories (briefs, guides, articles, newsletters, etc), listed by practice area and by jurisdiction as well as by category.
+Publications on its web site include articles and commentary on recent developments in areas of interest.

 Cains is an Isle of Man based law firm with offices also in London and Singapore.
 Its web site includes, under the Media Centre tab, articles and “Briefings” on aspects of Manx law, particularly in relation to its status as an international finance centre.

 This site provides access to the current Rules of the High Court of Justice of the Isle of Man, together with practice directions, forms and guidance.
 There is also comprehensive information on the history, structure and procedures of the Manx courts.
 The home page has direct links to the most recent judgments published on the Isle of Man Courts Judgments Online site.

 Judgments Online provides a free searchable database of judgments delivered by the Isle of Man Courts of Justice.
 Coverage is currently 2000 onwards, and there is information on how to obtain paper copies of pre-2000 judgments.
 In addition, links are provided to judgments concerning the Isle of Man delivered by the Judicial Committee of the Privy Council and the European Court of Human Rights.